stake-dao/votemarket-proof-toolkit/docs/guides/campaign_management.md

 #### Overview

-> [!NOTE]
-> L1 campaign management is primarily used for increasing rewards in existing campaigns.
+L1 campaign management is primarily used for increasing rewards in existing campaigns.
 All other management operations should be performed directly on Arbitrum.

 This process requires: